Tips for CBT

 TIP 4: CLOTHING

-You’ll be spending most of the morning outside, and when riding a motorcycle, it can get cold or hot.
-The last thing you want is to be more concerned about how you feel rather than concentrating on CBT.
-Local dealers have a wealth of experience and can guide you on appropriate clothing.
+You’ll be spending most of the morning outside, and riding a motorcycle can get cold or hot.
+The last thing you want is to be more concerned about how you feel than concentrating on CBT.
+Local dealers have extensive experience and can guide you on appropriate clothing.

 TIP 5: GET TO KNOW YOUR BIKE

-Depending on whether you are attending the CBT course to ride a manual or automatic, you’ll have all the applicable controls explained to you for your particular motorcycle by the instructor.
+Depending on whether you are attending the CBT course to ride a manual or automatic motorcycle, the instructor will explain all the applicable controls for your particular motorcycle to you.
 If you’re riding a manual transmission bike, gaining as much knowledge prior to the course will certainly prove beneficial, though not required.
-Have a read up on motorcycle controls so that you know where they all are and also clutch control.
+Have a read-up on motorcycle controls so that you know where they all are and also clutch control.

 TIP 6: LOOK WHERE YOU WANT TO GO

-This might sound obvious, but a lot of new riders will look at the floor just in front of them.
-If, when riding, you keep looking at the kerb because you’re afraid of hitting it, the chances are you will – it’s called target fixation, and it’s something you want to avoid doing.
+This might sound obvious, but many new riders will look at the floor just before them.
+If, when riding, you keep looking at the kerb because you’re afraid of hitting it, the chances are you will – it’s called target fixation, which you want to avoid doing.
 Remember, look where you want to go and not where you are.
-Looking where you want to go is also important as it helps in spotting hazards in good time.
-This is something to keep in mind before and during CBT, particularly for manoeuvres such as the U-turn and figure of eight.
+Looking where you want to go is also important as it helps spot hazards in good time.
+This is something to remember before and during CBT, particularly for manoeuvres such as the U-turn and figure of eight.

 TIP 7: OSM PSL Routine

 One area that students often struggle with at first is the OSM PSL routine.
-Spending time studying it prior to CBT will help you as this is a compulsory part of CBT.
-You must be able to demonstrate this as part of element C, which takes place on the training pad as well as element E, the road ride.
+Spending time studying it prior to CBT will help, as this is a compulsory part of CBT.
+You must be able to demonstrate this as part of element C, which takes place on the training pad, as well as element E, the road ride.
 You can learn more about the OSM PLS routine here.

 TIP 8: MAKE MISTAKES SAFELY

-You’ll be attending CBT with little to zero previous experience, so you will, of course, make mistakes.
-The final element, E, is where safety really counts as you’re out on public roads.
+You’ll be attending CBT with little to zero previous experience, so you will make mistakes.
+The final element, E, is where safety counts as you’re on public roads.
 The instructor is looking to see that you’re not a danger to yourself or other road users, so even if you go the wrong way or take the wrong exit at a roundabout, try your best to do it safely.
 This means checking your mirrors, indicating, shoulder checks and cancelling indicators.
-As long as you’re safe, you should be good for a pass.
+You should be good for a pass as long as you’re safe.

 TIP 9: WEATHER